The 25 Best Vegan Places in Paris: Restaurants, Bakeries, & Cafés

 After having lived in Paris for several years, I’m going to share my curated list of my absolute favorite vegan places in Paris – from restaurants, causal eateries, bakeries, coffee shops, and more.

-Is Paris Vegan Friendly?
+Is Paris Vegan Friendly in 2026?

 What Can I Eat Vegan at a French Restaurant in Paris?